lbrandy/lbrandy.github.com/_posts/pub/2023-03-24-chatgpt-goes-to-a-tech-interview.md

 # epilogue

 I've not written here in a long, long, long time.
 In the interim, I spent ~10 years at Facebook and did hundreds of interviews (and have the t-shirt to prove it) and was part of the candidate review board that made final hire/no-hire decisions for I-don't-even-know-how-many written packets of conducted interview loops.
-I've since left FB at work at [Rockset](http://www.rockset.com) now, working on realtime analytics database.
+I've since left FB and work at [Rockset](http://www.rockset.com) now, working on realtime analytics database.

 I consider myself relatively well-calibrated on what a "big tech" interview might look like.
 And well-calibrated on how a "coding interview" looks when presented to someone downstream who is glancing at them to make final hire, no-hire decisions.